9summits/airdrops/fx/yt-fxsave-30oct25/fxsp/README.md

 We identified an issue with the fxSP distribution.
 The interpolation lead to an imprecision of the fair repartition of fxSP among users.

-To fix this, we computed the fxSP amount earned effectively via direct smart contract reads.
+To fix this, we computed the fxSP amount earned effectively via direct smart contract reads and stored it in the `fxsp-fixed.csv` file.

-We then computed the difference between the expected and actual fxSP amounts in the `diff-distribution.csv` file.
+We then computed the difference between the expected and actual fxSP amounts and stored it in the `diff-distribution.csv` file.

-Users with a negative difference have been credited with the difference amount in the `diff-distribution.csv` file.
+Users with a negative difference have been credited with the difference amount.